PlaintextGroup/oss-virtual-incubator/README.md

 We'd like to fund systemic improvements in the open source software ecosystem – rather than just funding a specified list of OSS projects, we'd like to take bets on risky or novel ideas that may have an outsize impact and improve sustainability for a wide variety of projects within the open source software ecosystem.
 Rather than a traditional RFP process, where the submissions are private, we hope a public submission process creates a resource for the entire community to give feedback on, improve, and collect proposals together.

-### I'd like to collaborate with you on this initiative.
-How can I help?
+### My organization would like to collaborate with you on this initiative.
+How can we help?

 Please drop us a note at [ashwin@plaintextgroup.com](mailto:ashwin@plaintextgroup.com).